10 Ways to Avoid Being Scammed on Kickstarter

 - FAQ.
 The FAQ allows you to review some of the commonly asked questions, and gives you the option of asking questions yourself.
 You can also report the project if it's violating a rule or law.

-Once you found the right project, it's easy enough to make a pledge.
+Once you find the right project, it's easy enough to make a pledge.
 However, there are some warnings you should heed prior to backing a project.
 Review the next section before you start backing projects.

 Have you ever not received a reward from a project you backed on Kickstarter?